sirbrialliance/asdfa-tools/Readme.md

 Starts up tasks to redo certain build steps, watch for TypeScript changes, and starts a local server to serve content.

+And if you want to test on your LAN on other devices:

+	serverless offline --host 192.168.1.123 # replace with your own IP

 ## Deploy

 	grunt